-Banana Allergies Explained
+Banana Allergy Explained

-Having convinced you of all the fabulous things bananas can do for you, I’m now going to tell you when you shouldn’t eat bananas: if you’re allergic to them.
-You’ll recognize a banana allergy from uncomfortable flu-like symptoms such as hives, fever, runny nose or eyes, or itchy mouth and/or throat area, as well as digestion issues.
+I know I have already convinced you of all the fabulous things bananas can do for you.
+I’m now going to tell you the only reason you should ever avoid it: if you’re allergic to them.
+You’ll recognize an allergy from uncomfortable flu-like symptoms.
+This includes hives, a fever, runny nose or eyes, itchy mouth and/or throat area, as well as digestion issues.

 People who are allergic to bananas are typically allergic to pollen (hay fever) and/or the following: latex, kiwi, chestnuts and avocado since they all have a similar protein (chitinase) which triggers the reaction.
 If you’re allergic to bananas, you might also find that you react to other fruits or vegetables, such as peppers, tomatoes, potatoes and olives.

 An EpiPen contains a chemical called epinephrine, which, when injected into the thigh of a person suffering a severe allergic reaction, can stop symptoms and save the victim’s life.
-If you do have a banana allergy, make sure to read the ingredients list of all the products you eat – including medication – to make sure they don’t have traces of banana or banana flavouring.
+If you do have a banana allergy, make sure to read the ingredients list of all the products you eat – including medication – to make sure they don’t have traces of banana or banana flavoring.

 Banana Diet Explained, Before & After Results